bioinfo-pf-curie/5C-Pro/README.md

-Title: 5C-Pro Quick Start Guide
 Author: Nicolas Servant
 Date: 08-06-2016
 Version: 0.0.1

+# 5C Pro Quickstart Guide

 <!-- This page is a quick start guide, please read the full `online manual <link>`_ for more information. -->